 1. Coconut Oil

-Coconut oil has emollient and moisturizing properties (3).
-These properties can help keep your lips soft and supple and prevent them from getting dry and darker, which usually happens with skin dehydration.
+Coconut oil has emollienti XA substance or agent that helps moisturize the skin by forming a protective layer or barrier on the skin and trapping moisture. and moisturizing properties (3).
+These properties help keep your lips soft, smooth, and supple and prevent them from getting dry and darker, which usually happens with skin dehydration.

 What You Can Do: Take a little virgin coconut oil onto your index finger and apply it to your lips.
 Leave it on to dry.
 You may do this 1-2 times daily.